 Options such as flexible work or life and career coaching will help you find the right work-life balance.
 Make going back to work a success.

-Returning to work after a career break or maternity leave can be daunting.
+Going back to work after a career break or maternity leave can be daunting.
 Thoughts of how to manage both work and home responsibilities could make you feel overwhelmed.
-Before going back you will have made careful consideration of your priorities.
+Before going back to work, you will have made careful consideration of your priorities.
 Did you consider options such as flexible working and life or career coaching?
 The steps you take now is what will decide if going back to work will be a success for you.

-According to a survey commissioned by New Ireland Assurance last year, 77% of women who return to work are concerned about work-life balance.
+According to a survey commissioned by New Ireland Assurance last year, 77% of women who are going back to work are concerned about work-life balance.
 75% are anxious about childcare arrangements while working arrangements are a concern for just under half of these women (46%).
-By applying some simple strategies you can overcome these concerns and make the most of your return to work
+By applying some simple strategies, you can overcome these concerns and make the most of going back to work.

 1. Speak to your employer before going back to work

 Remote working or flexible hours

 Most companies now offer some form of remote working or flexitime options to employees which could free up valuable time.
 Average time spent on commuting to work in Dublin is nearly 1 hour.
 Imagine what you could do with that time.
-Working remotely one or two days a week could actually help you be more productive, as you won’t have to contend with distractions like colleagues popping by for a chat.
+Working remotely one or two days a week could help you be more productive, as you won’t have to contend with distractions like colleagues popping by for a chat.
 That being said, many find it helpful to get out of the house and enjoy working from an office.
 If that’s you, you might have to weigh up the options to decide which one is more attractive for you.

 Training and upskilling